Last Updated on

 According to Hubspot’s 2019 State of Inbound Report, “40% of brands consider proving Return on Investments (ROI) of their marketing spends as their top marketing challenge.”
 Brands are consistently focused on making sure that marketing ROI is achieved.
 One of the easiest ways to accelerate this is through a marketing audit.

 The Marketing Audit and Organisational Performance author, Bruce Clark, defined a marketing audit as a “Comprehensive, periodic, systematic, and independent examination of a brand’s marketing efforts.”

 By performing a marketing audit, brands are able to identify their strengths, weaknesses, opportunities and any looming issues within their current marketing programme.
-Armed with this information, they can then adjust the status quo and accelerate marketing performance long term.
+Armed with this information, they can then adjust accordingly and accelerate marketing performance long term.

 More specifically, a marketing audit can help brands to:

 - Identify areas of improvement – Marketing audits can enable brands to measure current performance against targets across all lines of marketing activity.
 This process can immediately highlight high performing (and under-utilised) activities as well as those activities that are not working.